NaokiLH/linux_model/README.md

-# A Linux Kernel Model demo
+# A Linux Kernel Module demo

 a linux kernel model use to create a linux device which you can read or write.